-1. Select the output channel: Press Output1 on the front panel or tap the channel output configuration status bar Sec.
-Hight to select CH1.
+1. Select the output channel: Press Output1 on the front panel or tap the channel output configuration status bar to select CH1.
 At this time, the channel is indicated in red in the status bar.

 - 2. Set fundamental waveform parameters: In this example, various parameters of the fundamental waveform take the default values.
 You can also refer to descriptions in "To Output Basic Waveform" to set various fundamental waveform parameters such as frequency/period, amplitude/high level, offset/low level, and start phase. - 3.
 Enable harmonic function: Press Menu on the front panel, and then the waveform selection interface is displayed.
 Tap Continuous and then select the "Harm" icon to go to the harmonic parameter setting interface automatically. - Set harmonic count: In the harmonic parameter setting interface, tap the Count parameter input field to input a value 5 with pop-up numeric keypad.
 Tap "Ok". - 5.
 Select the harmonic type: In the harmonic parameter setting interface, tap the Type parameter selection field to select the desired even harmonic. - 6.
 Set harmonic amplitude: In the harmonic parameter setting menu, set the amplitude of 2th and 4th orders of harmonic. - 1) Tap the No. parameter input field to input 2 with the pop-up numeric keypad, and then tap "Ok". - 2) Tap the Harm Ampl parameter input field to input 2 with the pop-up numeric keypad, select the unit "Vpp".
 Then tap "Ok". - Refer to Step 1 and Step 2 to set the amplitude of the 4th order harmonic to 1 Vpp. - 7.
 Set harmonic phase: In the harmonic parameter setting menu, set the phases of 2th and 4th orders of harmonic in sequence. - 1) Tap the No. parameter input field to input 2 with the pop-up numeric keypad, and then tap "Ok". - 2) Tap the Harm Phase parameter input field to input 30 with the pop-up numeric keypad, select the unit "°".
 Then tap "Ok". - 3) Refer to Step 1 and Step 2 to set the phase of the 4th order harmonic to 50°. - 8.
 Enable channel output: Press Output1, and the backlight turns on.
-Also, you can tap the channel output configuration status bar the channel output.
-Then, the channel status is highlighted (i.g. and the fundamental waveform, 2th and 4th order of harmonics are output from the [CH1] connector based on the current configurations.
+Also, you can tap the channel output configuration status bar to enable the channel output.
+Then, the channel status is highlighted (i.g. (i.g.

-9. Observe the output waveform: Connect the [CH1] connector of DG900 to the oscilloscope by using the BNC cable.
+9. Observe the output waveform: Connect the [CH1] connector of DG800 to the oscilloscope by using the BNC cable.
 The waveform is as shown in the figure below.